simon125/awsome-vanillaJS-todo/README.md

 - VanillaJS - if time of REACT will end VanillaJS will survive SO i constantly work on my pure JS skills

-## Wrok In Progress but if ou want watch it click on the link below :)
+## Wrok In Progress but if You want watch it click on the link below :)
 [LINK](https://simon125.github.io/awsome-vanillaJS-todo/)

 ### Stuff to do